ILLIXR/ILLIXR-docker/README.md

 Run ILLIXR with the desired configuration: `./runner.sh configs/CONFIGURATION_NAME`

 ## Launching a Custom Version of ILLIXR
-To mount your working copy of ILLIXR, add a bind mount using the `-v` option.
+To mount your working copy of ILLIXR, add a bind mount using the `-v` option of docker.
+For example, to mount ILLIXR (in the current directory) to /ILLIXR in docker, use `-v ./ILLIXR:/ILLIXR`

 ## Building Your Own Image
 To build the image from scratch and bring up the container, run